List of Ways on How to Kill or Get Rid of Pocket Gophers

 - Traps work when directions are followed.
 Gophinator seems to be popular.

 - Gopher bombs sometimes work when directions are followed.
-The problem is the several hundred feet of tunnels; the gas just isn't able to make it throughout the entire system.
+The problem is the several hundred feet of tunnels; the poisonous fumes just aren't able to make it throughout the entire complex.

 - Macabee traps are recommended by “everybody”.
 They work, but require work.